 Osteuropa Recht is concerned with current issues of the legal systems in Eastern Europe as well as the international and regional integration of these countries.
 It focuses on states in Eastern, Central and South-Eastern Europe as well as on the Caucasus and Central Asia.
 The journal records and analyses the legislative, the jurisdiction and legal debates in these states.
 Thus, the journal contributes to international comparative legal research.

 The journal is published quarterly by Nomos Publishing.
 In 2019, Nomos has been included in the list of publishing companies selected by the Polish Ministry of Science and Higher Education.
-OER is peer-reviewed.
+Osteuropa Recht is peer-reviewed.
 The publishing language is German and English.

 Osteuropa Recht was founded in 1954 and is published by the Gesellschaft für Osteuropakunde e.V.

-The journal OSTEUROPA Recht, in cooperation with the Institute for East European Law, Regensburg and the German Association for East European Studies – DGO, has provided some up-to-date information on developments in Ukraine, Russia and the rest of Eastern Europe.
-Yo
+The journal Osteuropa Recht, in cooperation with the Institute for East European Law, Regensburg and the German Association for East European Studies – DGO, has provided some up-to-date information on developments in Ukraine, Russia and the rest of Eastern Europe.

 Editorial Office (V.i.S.d.P.):